odpi/egeria-docs/site/docs/release-notes/roadmap.md

 ![Governance Solutions](governance-solution-functional-detail.svg)

-The implementation of a governance solution is focused mainly on the extension of the [Egeria UI](/user-interfaces) to support additional roles and functions.
+The implementation of a governance solution is focused mainly on the extension of the [Egeria User Interfaces](/user-interfaces) and associated reference data to support additional roles and functions.
 They make use of the services provided by the [developer platform](#developer-platform) and may exploit additional content, utilities and connector implementations from the integration platform.

 ### Education